confluentinc/cp-docker-images/docs/quickstart.rst

 Monitoring in Control Center
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Next we'll see how to monitor the Kafka Connect connectors in Control Center.
-Because we specified the monitoring interceptors when we deployed the Connect container, the data flows through all of our connectors will monitored in the same ways as the console producer/consumer tasks we executed above.
+Next you'll see how to monitor the Kafka Connect connectors in Control Center.
+Because you specified the monitoring interceptors when you deployed the Connect container, the data flows through all of your connectors will monitored in the same ways as the console producer/consumer tasks you executed above.
 Additionally, Control Center allows us to visually manage and deploy connectors, as you'll see now.

   Select the Management / Kafka Connect link in the Control Center navigation bar.
 Select the ``SOURCES`` and ``SINKS`` tabs at the top of the page to see that both the source and sink are running.